sohaibmohammad/Task_BookingService/README.md

 * **Enforcement:** This was enforced at both the application and database layers via an explicit availability check (`IsResourceAvailableAsync`).
 To maintain absolute data integrity and prevent double-booking, the check and subsequent insertion are wrapped inside an atomic database transaction (`BeginTransactionAsync`).

 ### B. What did you assume about concurrency?
-We assumed that multiple users might attempt to reserve high-demand resources simultaneously during peak hours.
-To handle race conditions safely without relying solely on application-level checks, we relied on relational database transaction boundaries and atomicity guarantees via the `UnitOfWork` pattern.
+We assumed that multiple users might attempt to reserve high-demand resources simultaneously, especially during peak operational hours.

+To handle these race conditions safely, we relied on transactional atomicity and isolation within the relational database.
+This ensures that even if two requests hit the availability check at the exact same millisecond, the database transaction boundaries and unique checks prevent conflicting writes from succeeding simultaneously.

 ### C. What would break in your design at scale, and where would the first bottleneck be?
 * **First Bottleneck:** Initially, frequent database round-trips for resource availability checks and resource retrieval create read latency and database load on popular resources.